 Social media is a great way to garner support from followers.
 Not only can you build your follower list and potentially get people to vote for you, but you can also use social media platforms as a way to raise money.

 All political campaigns take money to run, no matter how big or small.
 Fundraising can be one of the most challenging aspects of a political campaign, but social media makes it much easier.

 While you shouldn’t inundate your followers with requests for financial support, don’t let the opportunity pass you by, either.
 Your followers are unlikely to contribute to your campaign if you don’t ask them.

 Beyond financial help, you should also ask your followers to simply share your message.
 On every social media platform, people can share a page or a message to their followers.
 This can lead to you gaining more followers, more engagements and more attention to your messages.
 Again, don’t be afraid to ask your followers for their help in this regard.
 It’s likely that many of your followers would be happy to share your message with others, especially if they feel as strongly about issues as you do.

 Improve Your Digital Targeting & Messaging with Aristotle

 For almost 40 years, Aristotle has been perfecting the science of data and its application to Politics, Consumers and Finance.
 We provide the data you need to reach your audience and get results.
-Leveraging our Premiere National Voter, Consumer, and Donor Databases, we have launched Aristotle Digital Audiences, providing a full spectrum of data covering the B2B and B2C markets.
-Aristotle’s Digital Audience data includes 100% deterministic along with our award-winning machine learning and predictive data modeling segments.
+Leveraging our Premier National Voter, Consumer, and Donor Databases, we have launched Aristotle Digital Audiences, providing a full spectrum of data covering the B2B and B2C markets.
+Aristotle’s Digital Audience data includes a 100% deterministic system along with our award-winning machine learning and predictive data modeling segments.
 This data is ready for use and is now available for activation in the LiveRamp Data Store.
-It can be accessed anytime and anywhere with any DSP.
+It can be accessed anytime and anywhere with any data service provider.